Master of Science in Human-Computer Interaction (HCIM) - College of Information (INFO)

 Application Deadline:

-The deadline to apply to the Master of Science in Human-Computer Interaction (HCIM) program is in early January each year for admission to the following Fall (August) semester.
+The deadline to apply to the Master of Science in Human-Computer Interaction (HCIM) program is January 6, 2025 for admission to the following Fall (August) semester.
 A new cohort starts each Fall.
 We do not have Spring semester admissions for the HCIM program.

 Application Requirements: